BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 "Just saying that we are going to be developing AI is really just one piece of a very large puzzle that goes all the way from DevOps and development practices to customer engagement and user experience, and it has to be synthesized into that full picture in order to succeed," Seier said.

-Focus on business benefits for AI growth
+AI in business: focus on tangible benefits for growth

 Companies providing AI solutions also need to keep in mind that customers and the IT market in general are still looking for clarity about how an AI project will benefit them and what an AI deployment will mean for their business, said Dana Berg, COO at SADA Systems, a North Hollywood, Calif., business consulting and technology service firm.